Sioomak/BMI-fullter-app/README.md

 # BMI Calculator 💪

-## Calculates Body Mass Index based on height, weight, and age.
+## Calculates your Body Mass Index (BMI) based on your height, weight, and age!